CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 It is easy to push data to object storage from several different sources.
 This data can then later be processed as needed.

 An example of this is several data collectors pushing data to be processed.
 These could be, for example, scientific instruments, meters or software which harvest social media streams for scientific analysis.
-These can push their data into object store, and later virtual machines, or compute jobs on Puhti can process this data.
+These can push their data into object store, and later virtual machines or compute jobs on Puhti can process this data.

 &nbsp;